bfeitknecht/vault/vault/sem2/AuW/UE/u/bf/AuW-u02-bf.md

 print(picked)
 ```

 A more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards with even numerical value and the cards with odd numerical value).
-We can thus use the following algorithm:
+We can use the Hopcroft-Karp algorithm.

+___
+DO NOT GRADE !!!

+A more efficient approach is to use the fact, that $G$ is 4-regular and bipartite (let the two partitions be the cards with even numerical value and the cards with odd numerical value).
+We can use the following algorithm:

 ```
 // linear-pick-cards(G)

 E = euler-tour(G)     // euler-tour of G
 2F = every-other(E)   // 2-factor of G
-P = every-other(2F)   // perfect matching of G,
+P = every-other(2F)   // perfect matching of G

 function euler-tour(G)
 	return euler tour of G